WJ714/Bridginggap-flux/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/YujieLiu666/FCC_workshop_flux_test/main?urlpath=rstudio)

-- We will use R script `REddyProc.rmd`
+- Script: `REddyProc.rmd`;
+- Data: AmeriFlux BASE data for `US-Syv`;
 - We use data from `US-Syv` for demonstration.
-Please do not change to other sites if you are using REddyProc for the first time.
+Please do not change to other sites if you are using REddyProc for the first time;
-- If you have experience with this package, please try to explore 'Bonus training' suggested in the R script.
+- If you have experience with this package, please try to explore 'Bonus training' suggested in the R script;
 - If you want to use REddyProc for your own study sites, we have a helf session after the turtorial.

 ## Tutorial 3: Comparing ELM model output with flux data (in progress ...)